Skip to Content

 If the infection is left untreated, the plant will eventually die.

-Prune and dispose of the infected branches, twigs.
-Horticulture oils are the most effective choice against the larvae and even adult scale insects, which are protected by their armor coverings.
+Prune and dispose of the infected branches and twigs.
+Horticulture oils are the most effective choice against larvae and even adult-scale insects, which are protected by their armor coverings.

 The plant is disturbed because the roots cannot absorb enough water for plant growth.

 Leaf scorching is the first symptom of this condition; leaves and the tissue start yellowing and dry out.
-The leading causes of this are a weak root system, improper planting techniques, and watering.
+The leading causes are a weak root system, improper planting techniques, and watering.

 The plants experiencing transplant shock are easily susceptible to diseases, insects, or weather.
 Such plants require extra care and watering to overcome this condition.